mclearc/colinmclear.net/content/pages/Contact.md

 Email is the best way to reach me.
 I answer emails on weekdays, usually within 24 hrs.

 Students, please check your syllabus before emailing your question.
-If it is covered in the syllabus I likely won't respond.
+If it is covered in the syllabus, I likely won't respond.
 If you would like a response, please adhere to these basic email etiquette guidelines:

 - Remember to include your full name and course/section.